MattNolanLab/in_vivo_ephys_openephys/README.md

 ### Common pitfalls
 - **Snakemake doesn't rerun when you change the code**

     When running the workflow as a whole, snakemake will determine automatically which part of the code needs to be rerun.
 Basically it checks the time of the output and input files, if the inputs are newers than the outputs, then it will run that script, otherwise it will skip it and continue with the next script.
+You can use the `--forceall` parameter when running snakemake to force it to rerun the annalysis.

+    You won't have this problem when running each script independently.

 ### Tips and tricks